open-strategy-partners/osp_marketing_tools/README.md

 [![smithery badge](https://smithery.ai/badge/osp_marketing_tools)](https://smithery.ai/server/osp_marketing_tools) ![](https://badge.mcpx.dev?type=server 'MCP Server')

 A comprehensive suite of tools for technical content creation, optimization, and product positioning based on [Open Strategy Partners](https://openstrategypartners.com)' proven methodologies.
-This software is based on the [Model Context Protocol (MCP)](https://openstrategypartners.com/blog/the-model-context-protocol-unify-your-marketing-stack-with-ai/) and is to be used by any LLM client that supports the MCP.
+This software is based on the [Model Context Protocol (MCP)](https://openstrategypartners.com/blog/the-model-context-protocol-unify-your-marketing-stack-with-ai/) and is to be used by any LLM client that supports the MCP (as of early February 2025, this means the Claude desktop app).
 Read our vision paper on how [Agentic AI will benefit marketing](https://openstrategypartners.com/blog/mastering-llm-interaction-preparing-marketing-teams-for-agentic-ai-success-with-mcp/).

 ## Features